NotRahulP/CS_SeniorDesign/README.md

 4. venv\Scripts\Activate
 4a. optional - if earlier command doesnt work in powershell, type "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted" first
 5. pip install -r requirements.txt
+5a. may need to install Microsoft C++ build tools to download all of the libraries.
 6. python -m streamlit run app.py